 The Magic School Bus Taking Flight

 Ms. Frizzle's class does some flying and gliding during their adventure.
-With this Magic School Bus activity, your child will see how gliders coast.
-She'll explore the way different paper objects fall to the ground.
+With this Magic School Bus activity, your students will see how gliders coast by exploring the way different paper objects fall to the ground.

 Field Trip Notes